 Penile Cancer for use as single agent treatment for subsequent therapy of metastatic disease

 Cetuximab is considered medically appropriate for renewal if ALL of the following criteria are met:

 Individual continues to meet approval criteria

-Tumor response is indicated with stabilization of disease or decrease in tumor size or tumor spread
+Tumor response is indicated by stabilization of disease or decrease in tumor size or tumor spread

-Absence of unacceptable toxicity from the drug, e.g., severe infusion reactions cardiopulmonary arrest, pulmonary toxicity/interstitial lung disease, dermatologic toxicity, electrolyte abnormalities, etc.
+Absence of unacceptable toxicity from the drug, e.g., severe infusion reactions cardiopulmonary arrest, pulmonary toxicity/interstitial lung disease, dermatologic toxicity, hypomagnesemia/electrolyte abnormalities, etc.

 LENGTH OF AUTHORIZATION